CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 #### NET.2.1.A5 Secure base configuration of access points

 Access Points MUST NOT be used in the configuration of the delivery state.
 Preset SSIDs (service set identifiers), access passwords or cryptographic keys MUST be changed immediately after commissioning.
 In addition, insecure administration accesses (eg Telnet or HTTP) MUST be disabled.
-Access points MUST be administered encrypted.
+Access Points MUST be administered encrypted.

 #### NET.2.1.A6 Secure configuration of the WLAN clients